Strawn Independent School District

 Strawn Independent School District is a public school district based in Strawn, Texas (USA).

 The district consists of one campus consisting of grades PK-12.

 Strawn High School has won five UIL six-man football championships.
 (2003, 2008, 2017, 2018, and 2021.
 The 2008 title was in Division I).

 Academic achievement

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.

 Special programs

 Athletics

 Strawn High School plays six-man football.

-The documentary Texas 6 documents the sports team.
-It has a total of eight episodes and was placed on CBS All Access.
+The football team was featured on the CBS documentary Texas 6, which ran for two seasons, chronicling the 2019 and 2020 seasons.
+It has a total of 16 episodes and was placed on CBS All Access.